 Asthma is marked by recurrent episodes of wheezing, breathlessness, chest tightness, and/or coughing.
 Usually, these periods are associated with widespread but variable airflow obstruction followed by a period of relief, either spontaneously or in response to treatment [76].
 Asthma has many puzzling aspects, and its symptoms may wax and wane, especially seasonally [74].
 Unlike other respiratory diseases, such as COPD and emphysema, in which air trapping and hyperinflation of the lungs also occur, asthma is reversible with the use of proper medications and therapies.
 Long-term lung tissue damage can occur when asthma attacks occur frequently or when the disorder is poorly controlled.
 Permanent damage would require many instances of severe attacks.
 In children, whose lungs are still developing, the risk of long-term damage is greater.

-In 2016, an estimated 339 million people worldwide had asthma.
+In 2019, an estimated 262 million people worldwide had asthma.
 Most asthma-related deaths occur in low and lower-middle income countries.
-According to the World Health Organization, there were 417,918 deaths due to asthma worldwide in 2016 [77].
+According to the WHO, there were approximately 455,000 deaths due to asthma worldwide in 2019 [77].

 The global increase in asthma incidence and its impact on public health are also evidenced in the United States.
-In 2018, it was estimated that 7.7% of Americans (approximately 24.7 million people) had asthma [78].
-The number of individuals diagnosed with asthma increased from 7.3% in 2001 to 7.9% in 2017 [79].
-As of 2018, current asthma prevalence in the United States is 7.7% (19.2 million) among adults and 7.5% (5.5 million) among children [80].
+In 2021, it was estimated that 7.7% of Americans (approximately 25 million people) had asthma [78].
+The number of individuals living with asthma increased from 20 million in 2001 [79].
+As of 2022, current asthma prevalence in the United States is 8.7% among adults and 6.2% among children [80].